JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 Some assets in Project Nevada belong to other authors.
 You will need to seek permission from these authors before you can use their assets.

-You may upload Project Nevada to other sites, convert it work with other games, modify anything or release bug fixes and improvements, and use our assets without permission, but please give proper credit if you do so.
+You may upload Project Nevada to other sites, convert it to work with other games, modify anything or release bug fixes and improvements, and use our assets without permission, but please give proper credit if you do so.